-Farm accidents causing injuries include severe back, leg, or arm and leg impairments (including amputations), and spinal cord injuries.
+Farm accidents causing injuries include severe back, leg, or arm and leg impairments (including amputations) and spinal cord injuries.

 Farm accidents are among the most prevalent workplace injuries.

-This is how the Javanese tradition works.
-Who knew that he experienced a bad injury losing one of his legs due to falling off the coconut tree.
-Climbing up the coconut tree is a seriously dangerous job to do, especially during rainy season.
+Following Javanese tradition, as the family’s only child, he feels responsible for taking care of his parents.
+Who knew that Sumarito would experience a severe injury losing one of his legs due to falling off a Coconut tree.
+Climbing up the Coconut tree is a dangerous job to do, especially during the rainy season.